sonneko/memorizing-words-tool-by-ai/README.md

 ## PWA Installation

-LexiCLI is a Progressive Web App.
+Words-CLI is a Progressive Web App.
 You can "install" it to your device for a more app-like experience:

 -   **Desktop:** Look for an install icon in your browser's address bar (often a computer with a down arrow) or an option in the browser menu (e.g., "Install LexiCLI..." or "Add to Home Screen").
 -   **Mobile:** Your browser will typically show a prompt to "Add to Home Screen" or provide an option in its menu.